olexandr-konovalov/recipes/README.md

 # Collection of recipes

-Collection of my favourite recipes
+Collection of my favourite recipes.